KMiOpenBlockchain/isws2023-demonstrator/README.md

 ## Solid and the Inrupt API

 Solid is a technology for organizing data, applications, and identities on the web.
 Solid enables richer choices for people, organizations and app developers by building on existing web standards.
 More information can be read here: https://inrupt.com/solid/

 ### Creating an Inrupt Solid Pod

 Our demonstrator uses Solid as a file store.
 In order to store and retreive files in the demo, you will first need to create yourself an inrupt.com solid pod.
 Sign up for an Inrupt Solid Pod here: [https://signup.pod.inrupt.com/](https://signup.pod.inrupt.com/)

 For more information on using your Solid pod from the Inrupt podbrowser interface, please see their documentation: [https://docs.inrupt.com/user-interface/podbrowser/](https://docs.inrupt.com/user-interface/podbrowser/)

 ### Working with the Inrupt API

-We have create an separate Inrupt library, ([https://github.com/KMiOpenBlockchain/isws2022-inrupt](https://github.com/KMiOpenBlockchain/isws2022-inrupt)), that this demo uses to call Solid and read and write files.
+We have create an separate Inrupt library, ([https://github.com/KMiOpenBlockchain/isws2022-inrupt](https://github.com/KMiOpenBlockchain/isws2022-inrupt)), that our demo uses to call Solid and read and write files.
 Please see the source code and speparate read me on using this library.

+Useful Documents:
 [https://inrupt.com/products/dev-tools](https://inrupt.com/products/dev-tools)
 [https://docs.inrupt.com/developer-tools/javascript/client-libraries/](https://docs.inrupt.com/developer-tools/javascript/client-libraries/)